-Following this session, the attendee will be able to:
+Following this forum, the attendee will be able to:

-1. Understand the risk factors, incidence, clinical, pathologic, and prognostic characteristics of Merkel cell carcinoma.

-- 2. Be familiar with the limitations and strengths of the literature on MCC. - 3.
-Understand the issues relating to therapy of MCC including wide versus Mohs excision, sentinel lymph node biopsy, radiation and chemotherapy.
+- 1. Define the risk factors, incidence, clinical, pathologic, and prognostic characteristics of Merkel cell carcinoma. - 2.
+Examine data on wide versus Mohs excision, sentinel lymph node biopsy, radiation and chemotherapy. - 3.
+Utilize this information to guide management of representative cases.